ROWAN LEGAL

 Directors Or Other Senior Officers

-The employer and the senior officer (employee who, at individual management level, is authorized to determine and give tasks to subordinate employees, to organize, manage and supervise their work and to give them binding instructions (orders) for this purpose) may agree on the possibility to be discharged from their managerial position, provided it is also agreed with them that they may resign from their position.
-Where the employer is a legal entity, these persons may be discharged from their position only by the statutory body.
-Where the employer is an individual, they may only be discharged from their position by the individual in question (i.e. the employer).
+The employer and the senior officer (employee who, at individual management level, is authorised to determine and give tasks to subordinate employees, to organise, manage and supervise their work and to give them binding instructions (orders) for this purpose) at some level may agree on the possibility to be discharged from their managerial position, provided it is also agreed with them that they may resign from their position.
 The discharge or resignation from a managerial position must be made in writing.

 The employment relationship of these persons shall not come to an end upon their discharge or resignation from their managerial position.
 A new position within the employer’s business shall be proposed and suitable alternative work corresponding to the employee’s health and qualifications offered.
 Otherwise, the employment relationship may be terminated in the same way as already mentioned above.